Deconstructing Expository Prose: A Deep Dive into a Sample Passage (and What Makes It Tick)

 - Classification and Division: Organizing information into categories or types.

 Our sample passage employs a primarily process structure, detailing the steps involved in photosynthesis.
-This sequential approach enhances understanding, enabling the reader to follow the process step-by-step.
+Here's the thing — this sequential approach enhances understanding, enabling the reader to follow the process step-by-step.
 The transition words and phrases used further contribute to the logical flow and coherence.

 III.
 Language Techniques in Expository Prose